rightsaidjames/cypress-starter-kit/README.md

 - A `tsconfig.json` file in the `/tests/cypress` folder that will provide Intellisense code completion in supported code editors.
 - A sample `package.json` file, for demonstrating the `cypress:open` and `cypress` scripts that can be triggered via `npm run`.
 - A sample GitHub Actions workflow that installs Cypress and runs the tests.
+- A sample `gitlab-ci.yml` file that tells the [GitLab mirror of this repo](https://gitlab.com/james.sheasby.thomas/cypress-starter-kit) to install Cypress and run the tests via Firefox and Chrome via a [GitLab CI Pipeline](https://docs.gitlab.com/ee/ci/pipelines/).
+You can see the latest GitLab CI runs for this repo from its [Pipelines dashboard](https://gitlab.com/james.sheasby.thomas/cypress-starter-kit/-/pipelines).

 ## Pre-requisites

 - A recent version of [Node.js](https://nodejs.org/en/), installed via the official installer or the package manager of your choice.
 - [Git](https://git-scm.com/), if you're a Windows user and haven't already installed it.
+Mac users can install Git and other basic command line tools using the `xcode-select --install` command, and update these to newer/better versions using [Homebrew](https://brew.sh/).
 - A local copy of your project's Git repository.
 If you don't have an actual project to work with, make a new folder called `cypress-playground` or similar.
 - (Optional) A code editor that supports [Intellisense code completion](https://docs.cypress.io/guides/tooling/IDE-integration.html#Intelligent-Code-Completion), such as [VS Code](https://code.visualstudio.com/).